2023 Chevrolet Traverse

-Like all second-generation units of the Chevy Traverse, the 2021 Traverse continues to ride on the long-wheelbase variant of the GM C1 platform (or “Chi”) shared most directly with 2018 and newer Buick Enclave (second generation).
+Like all second-generation units of the Chevy Traverse, the 2023 Traverse will continue to ride on the long-wheelbase variant of the GM C1 platform (or “Chi”) shared most directly with 2018 and newer Buick Enclave (second generation).

-We expect that the current, second-generation Chevrolet Traverse will remain in production for at least the 2021, 2022, 2023 and probably the 2024 model years, and that an all-new, future Chevrolet Traverse will launch in the vicinity of the 2024 or 2025 model year.
+We expect that the current, second-generation Chevrolet Traverse will remain in production for at least the 2023 and probably the 2024 model years, and that an all-new, future Chevrolet Traverse will launch in the vicinity of the 2024 model year.

 Discuss the 2023 Chevrolet Traverse in our Chevrolet forum.

 GM will shift to 2023 Traverse production in June.
 Interest-free financing and a national lease are also available.

 GM will shift to 2023 Traverse production in June.

 Interest-free financing and a national lease are also available.